haruchanz64/Elective4PythonProgramming/README.md

 11. Write a Python program that iterates the integers from 1 to 50.
 For multiples of three, print "Fizz" instead of the number, and for multiples of five, print "Buzz".
 For numbers that are multiples of three and five, print "FizzBuzz".
 (FizzBuzz.py)

-12. Write a Python program that accepets a word and counts the number of vowels in it.
+12. Write a Python program that accepts a word and counts the number of vowels in it.
 (VowelExtractor.py)

 13. Write a Python program to get the Fibonacci series between 0 and 50.
 (FibonacciSequence.py)